awahal/brightctl/README.md

 # brightctl
-Automatically scheduled brightness control for Linux desktop pc display monitors using ddcutil
+Schedule smooth brightness control for Linux Desktop display monitors using ddcutil
+* set brightness of 1 or more displays from the command line
+* gradually raise or lower brightness of displays over a period of time
+* systemd timers and script to schedule setting brightness automatically

 ## about
-* Work In Progress!
-* Automatically and gradually lower the brightness of monitors in the evening
+I wanted to automatically and gradually lower the brightness of my monitors in the evening.
+Work in progress!
-* wrapper for ddcutil to set brightness instantly or gradually
+* wrapper for ddcutil to set brightness instantly or gradually for 1 or more displays
-* systemd units to automate changing brightness at set morning and evening times
+* systemd units and helper script to set morning and evening times

 ## dependencies
 * ddcutil